Uniswap/v4-core/README.md

 Note that pool initialization can happen outside the context of unlocking the PoolManager.

 Only the net balances owed to the user (positive) or to the pool (negative) are tracked throughout the duration of an unlock.
 This is the `delta` field held in the unlock state.
-Any number of actions can be run on the pools, as long as the deltas accumulated during the unlock reach 0 by the unlock’s release.
+Any number of actions can be run on the pools, as long as the deltas accumulated during the unlock reach 0 by the unlock's release.
 This unlock and call style architecture gives callers maximum flexibility in integrating with the core code.

 Additionally, a pool may be initialized with a hook contract, that can implement any of the following callbacks in the lifecycle of pool actions: